cpmpercussion/homepage/_posts/2013-03-26-finding-a-good-osc-library-for-ios.md

 type: post
 published: true
 meta: {}
+description: "Updates I found F53OSC, the simplest Objective-C OSC library I've come across.
+My fork - MetatoneOSC - is updated for ARC and even easier to deal with -"
 ---

 **Updates:** I found [F53OSC](http://github.com/Figure53/F53OSC), the simplest Objective-C OSC library I've come across.
 My fork - [MetatoneOSC](https://github.com/cpmpercussion/MetatoneOSC) - is updated for ARC and even easier to deal with - I'm going to use it from now on.